-As previously discussed, based on the available data approximately 36.2% of known systems are more than 20 years old and thus are approaching or have reached the end of their expected life span.
-The likelihood of system failure is therefore increased.
+As previously discussed, based on the available data approximately 36.2% of known systems are more than 20 years old thus the likelihood of potential system malfunction is therefore increased.

-9.4.5 Likelihood of Risk - Summary
+Likelihood of Risk - Summary

-Table 8 provides a summary of data relating to the factors discussed above by suburb as well as an overall likelihood of risk rating^ to public and environmental health for each suburb.
+Table 8 provides a summary of data relating to the factors discussed above by suburb as well as an overall likelihood of risk rating[^] to public and environmental health for each suburb.